madeden/blogposts/k8s-bare-metal/readme.md

 }
 ```

-So our first CoreOS node, running the PXE version of CoreOS, will now get access this group as it declares it is installed and gives away its MAC address, which will direct it to the k8s-master-install.json profile, and finally the k8s-master.yaml ignition file.
+So our first CoreOS node, running the PXE version of CoreOS, will now get access this group as it declares it is installed and gives away its MAC address, which will direct it to the k8s-master-install.json profile, and finally render the k8s-master.yaml ignition file.

 The same will happen with different profiles for our worker nodes.